Cajun Fried Rice

 Storing and Reheating:

-Store any leftovers promptly and use them within three to four days.
-This recipe reheats in the microwave very well.
-Cover loosely and heat a serving for about a minute and a half to two minutes.
+Store leftovers promptly and use within three to four days.
+Reheat in the microwave.
+Cover loosely and heat a serving for a minute and a half to two minutes.

 Saving Money:

-• Sausage and pork shoulder both go on sale regularly and you are likely to find some of the best pricing in the fall.
-Look for fabulous prices prior to the Superbowl as well as Summer holidays.
+• Sausage and pork shoulder are regularly on sale with best pricing in the fall.
+There are great sales before the Superbowl and Summer holidays.

-• Making your own spice blends, such as Cajun or Creole seasonings is a great way not only to customize to your taste but to save money!
+• Make your spice blends.
+They’re fresher, easier to customize, and in the long run, save money!
 Here’s my list of spice blend recipes, including several Cajun blends.

 • Eggs are usually at their lowest before any major holiday.
-They keep for six to eight weeks in the fridge, so stock up.
-Check your buyers club, Aldi or Lidl for great prices, too.
+They keep for six weeks or so, so buy extra.
+Check your buyer’s club, Aldi, or Lidl for great prices all the time.

 Mollie